Madatech (Israel National Museum of Science, Technology, and Space) in Haifa is a leading museum in its field.

-The next display that we attended was Leonardo da Vinci exhibition.
+The following display that we attended was the Leonardo da Vinci exhibition.

-As we were exploring it, Madatech staff members told us that a free science presentation is about to start.
+As we explored it, Madatech staff members told us that a free science presentation was about to start.
 So we headed to a nearby room, where we saw a variety of science experiments.

-For example, parts of the map that are revealed only when you pour dry ice.
+For example, parts of the map are revealed only when you pour dry ice.